 Begin by presenting your sincere recommendation of the applicant, explain who you are, your relations with the person you are recommending, and start answering these pointers-

-• How long do you know the individual?
+- How long have you known the individual?

 This section outlines the relevant academic or professional strengths of the recommended.
 Add 1-2 specific and detailed examples that showcase that the applicant truly does possess these strengths.
-Include personality traits like the applicant’s optimistic personality and potential to gasp things with examples that clearly showcase them.
+Include personality traits like the applicant’s optimistic personality and potential to grasp things, with examples that clearly showcase them.

 Step 5.
 Conclusion: Call-to-action or summary